Ek Niranjan

 Filming took place from March 2009 to September 2009 and was shot on Hyderabad and Bangkok in addition to two songs in Switzerland.

-The film released on 30 October 2009 to mixed reviews, and was commercially successful at the box office.
-Prabhas was nominated for the Filmfare Award for Best Actor – Telugu for his performance.
-The film was dubbed into Tamil as Police Dada and was released on 31 May 2013.
-It was also dubbed in Hindi as Ek Hi Raasta: The Power, into Malayalam as Game.
+Ek Niranjan was released on 30 October 2009 to mixed reviews from critics.

+Prabhas was nominated for the Filmfare Award for Best Actor – Telugu for his performance in the film.

 Plot

-Veeraiah's younger son is kidnapped by Chidambaram, who abducts children and makes them beggars.
-He names him as Chotu and makes him beg on streets to earn money for him.
-The police raid Chidambaram, and Chotu helps the police find him.
-The police reward Chotu for helping them.
-This makes Chotu realize that he can earn money by catching criminals for the police.

-From then on, Chotu works for the police and catches hold of criminals whom the police are in search of.
-He also is in touch with Chidambaram and communicates with him so that he can tell him who his parents are, but he never told him.
-While getting hold of a goon, Chotu comes across Sameera, a guitar teacher who is the sister of the goon (Sravan) who works for Johnny Bhai.
+Chotu works as a bounty hunter and engages in capturing gangsters for money from the cops.
+Chotu is also searching for his parents as he was kidnapped by Chidambaram, a gangster and leader of a child-begging racket.
+While capturing a goon, Chotu comes across Sameera, a guitar teacher and the sister of a goon, Manoj, working for the gangster, Johnny Bhai.
+The cops ask Chotu to nab Sameera's brother as he is wanted for various crimes.
+Chotu enters at Sameera's house and forcefully arrests his brother after causing much havoc in the house.

-The police ask Chotu to nab Sameera's brother, who is wanted by them for many crimes.
-When Sameera is feeding her brother, Chotu enters and forcefully arrests him after causing much havoc in the house.
-Chotu then falls in love with Sameera.
-As her brother reels behind the bars, Sameera reciprocates her love for Chotu.
-Veeraiah's elder son Kailash also works for Johnny Bhai, who will be arrested on charges of killing the Minister Narendra Kumar, which is planned by Johnny Bhai.

-Johnny Bhai wants to kill Kailash, who is arrested, fearing that he will reveal his name to the police interrogation.
-Kailash escapes from the police clutches, and Johnny Bhai is in search of him.
-The police commissioner also asks Chotu to find Kailash and bag a handsome reward.
+Chotu falls in love with Sameera, who later reciprocates her love for Chotu.
+Veeraiah's elder son Kailash works for Johnny Bhai, who will be arrested on charges of killing a minister Narendra Kumar, which was actually planned by Johnny Bhai.
+Johnny Bhai wants to kill Kailash, who is arrested, fearing that he will reveal his name to the cops.
+Kailash escapes from the police and Johnny Bhai goes in search of him.
+The city commissioner asks Chotu to find Kailash in exchange for money.

 Sameera's brother vacates his house and escapes to Bangkok, fearing Johnny Bhai.
-Chotu also goes to Bangkok in search of Sameera and finds Kailash there.
-He catches Kailash, who tells him that the minister was killed by his brother and that Kailash took the blame.
+Chotu also goes to Bangkok in search of Sameera and catches Kailash, who tells him that Narendra Kumar was killed by his own brother and that Kailash took the blame.
 Johnny Bhai kidnaps Sameera and her brother and threatens to kill them if Chotu does not hand over Kailash to him.

-The story ends with Chotu rescuing Sameera from Johnny Bhai and meeting his parents.
+Later, Chotu rescues Sameera from Johnny Bhai and finally reunites with his parents.